Experience Platform SDK integration FAQ

 What do I have to do in order to enrich a Mobile Profile in Campaign?

-You need to configure a CollectPII postback (refer to this page) and implement CollectPII API from SDK (refer to this page).
+You must configure a CollectPII postback (refer to this page) and implement CollectPII API from SDK (refer to this page).

 How frequently should a CollectPII call be fired?